tmobile/magentaA11y/_checklist-web/expander.md

 ## Native expander (details/summary)
 On focus, the details/summary element must identify its name, role and state.

+**Note:** Due to known accessibility support issues in recent versions of iOS, the `<details>` is not recommended for expander accordions.
+Instead, we recommend use of an ARIA Disclosure widget which has very robust support.

+{% highlight html %}
+{% include /examples/details-summary.html %}
+{% endhighlight %}

 {::nomarkdown}
 {% include /examples/details-summary.html %}
 {:/}

 ## Developer notes

-**Note:** Due to known accessibility support issues in recent versions of iOS, the `<details>` is not recommended for expander accordions.
-The ARIA Disclosure Widget has very robust support.

 ### Name
 - Inner text must describe the purpose